Cars Plan

 BHPH dealers are independent used or second-hand car dealers who provide auto-financing options instead of financing companies or banks.
 Typically, they cater to customers looking to drive but with bad credits and those recovering from bankruptcy.

 BHPH loans are expensive and charge high-interest rates compared to conventional loans.
-They also show less leniency compared to conventional lenders.
+They also show less leniency compared to traditional lenders.
 A missed payment, for instance, can lead to car repossession without warning.

 Find Lease Transfers

-Also known as lease swaps, you can easily be approved to take over another person’s lease agreement.
-In such a case, you will be responsible for making all the remaining payments and fulfilling original lease conditions.
+Also known as lease swaps, you can quickly be approved to take over another person’s lease agreement.
+You will be responsible for making all the remaining payments and fulfilling original lease conditions in such a case.

-Leasing companies often check the credit history of the driver taking over the lease, but with less stringent requirements.
+Leasing companies often check the driver’s credit history taking over the lease but with less stringent requirements.
 Sites like LeaseTrader and SwapAlease can ease your search for lease-transfer opportunities.

 Purchase a Less Expensive Used Car

-Going for a low priced car typically reduces the amount required to finance the vehicle.
-This lowers the interest and fees payable.
-Though it depends on various factors, qualifying for used-car auto loans is easier with bad credit than leasing with bad credit.
+Going for a low-priced car typically reduces the amount required to finance the vehicle.
+That lowers the interest and fees payable.
+Though it depends on various factors, qualifying for used-car auto loans is easier with lousy credit than leasing with bad credit.

 The Bottom Line